Home insurance isn’t a legal requirement – but these policies are definitely worth considering as they could help save you a fortune.

 - Burst water pipes

-For example, it should pay for the cost of drying out the property if there’s been a catastrophic flood or even to have it decontaminated.
+As an example, it should pay for the cost of drying out a property if there’s been a catastrophic flood or even to have it decontaminated.

 Buildings insurance should also cover fitted kitchen units and bathroom suites.
 Anything, in fact, that’s permanently affixed to the structure.